berkyalkn/AI-travel-agent/README.md

 ##  Key AI Concepts Demonstrated

 This project is a practical implementation of several advanced concepts in AI engineering:
--   **Structured Output:** Forcing LLM outputs into reliable Pydantic schemas.
+-   **Structured Output:** Forcing all LLM outputs, from initial planning (TripRequest) to the final plan (Itinerary) and evaluation (EvaluationResult), into reliable Pydantic schemas to ensure data integrity and predictable workflows.
--   **Tool Binding:** Enabling LLMs to use external functions to gather data.
+-   **Tool Binding & Live API Integration:** Enabling agents to use external functions to gather information from live, real-time APIs (for flights and hotels) and the unstructured web (for activities via Tavily Search).
--   **Parallelization:** Executing multiple independent tasks concurrently to improve efficiency.
+-   **Parallelization:** Executing independent data-gathering tasks (flight and hotel searches) concurrently to significantly reduce total execution time.
--   **Routing & Conditional Logic:** Using conditional edges to dynamically alter the flow of the application based on intermediate results.
+-   **Advanced Routing & Conditional Logic:** Using conditional edges to create a multi-path, self-correcting loop.
+The graph dynamically routes its own execution path back to different agents (hotel_agent or flight_agent) based on the strategic output of the Evaluator agent.
--   **Orchestration:** Managing a complex, multi-step process involving multiple specialized agents.
+-   **Stateful Multi-Agent Orchestration:** Using LangGraph to manage a complex, multi-step process where multiple specialized agents collaborate and share information through a persistent state (TripState).
--   **Evaluation & Reflection:** Creating an agent that can critique the output of the system and trigger a self-correction loop.
+-   **Evaluation & Reflection:** Creating a dedicated Evaluator agent that critiques the system's own output against user constraints and available alternatives, enabling true autonomous decision-making and refinement.